JULIELab/DeBAC/README.md

 ## Background
-This project is inspired by a discussion on political romanticism at the graduate school ["Romanticism as a Model"](http://modellromantik.uni-jena.de/) at the Friedrich-Schiller-University of Jena (Germany).
+This project is inspired by a discussion of political romanticism at the graduate school ["Romanticism as a Model"](http://modellromantik.uni-jena.de/) at the Friedrich-Schiller-University of Jena (Germany).
 It aims to find out whether right-wing populist politicians in the Bundestag (German federal parliament) relate their political arguments to the historical German romanticism.

 ## Data
 **DeBAC** (**De**utsche**B**undestags**A**bgeordneten**C**orpus) contains tweets by all members of the Bundestag who have verified Twitter accounts.
 Currently, 478 out of 709 members of the Bundestag have verified Twitter accounts.
-The following table shows the distribution of seats in the Bundestag, the number of Twitter accounts and the number of Tweets of different parties.
+The following table shows the distribution of seats in the Bundestag, the number of Twitter accounts and the number of tweets of different parties.
-<br/>(Status: until 2020-03-09)
+<br/>(Status: 2020-03-09)

 |   |[Bundestag Members](https://www.bundestag.de/abgeordnete)|Twitter Accounts|Tweets|
 |---|---:|---:|---:|